Neesh774/Game-Of-Life/README.md

 ## To be added
 - A toggleable automatic feature that will update the game to the next generation every 5 seconds.
-- Games that time out if not updated after 5 minutes.